stuburger/react-delicious-form/README.md

 # react-delicious-form

+## Deprecation notice:

+**This library has been deprecated in favour of [yet another form library](https://www.npmjs.com/package/yafl).
+How did you find your way here anyway?!**

+---
 A _new_ react library created to make working with forms, like, totally delicious.<br>

 **Motivation for yet another Form library**